lbianlbian/Purebet/README.md

 ## Our slide deck is [here](link), and also in our repository.
 ## If you enjoy what we have built, please consider voting for us [here](link]
 ## Guide to our repository
-Lib.rs contains the on-chain Solana program. renameindexpendingwagers.js gets pending wagers from the program renameindexshowodds.js gets the current odds for an event from the program The src folder holds all the code for our frontend display.
+Lib.rs contains the on-chain Solana program. <br>
+renameindexpendingwagers.js gets pending wagers from the program <br>
+renameindexshowodds.js gets the current odds for an event from the program <br>
+The src folder holds all the code for our frontend display. <br>
 # Thank you for visiting our repository!